CityOfNewYork/growingupnyc/wp-content/plugins/svg-support/readme.txt

 == Changelog ==

+= 2.2.3.2 =

+* Changed text domain to match plugin slug for localization.

+= 2.2.3.1 =

+* Attempt to fix ability to translate

 = 2.2.3 =

 * Modified code in svg-support/js/svg-inline.js and svg-support/js/min/svg-inline-min.js to allow JS control of the SVG elements and detect if they have been loaded (IMG tag swapped out).
 Thanks to [laurosello](https://wordpress.org/support/profile/laurosollero) for this suggestion and code contribution.